kaiewiggins/kaiewiggins.github.io/_posts/2019-05-02-My-new-favourite-thing.md

 (I'll be working on a series to introduce you to some of them in the newsletters and on social in coming weeks.)

 As a creative and business owner in the 21st century, I've really had a digital-first mentality.
-But now I'm absolutely going to be seeking out IRL opportunities as well.
+But now I'm absolutely going to be seeking out more chances to connect with readers and writers offline as well~

-Thanks to everyone who helped put on the event, taught, or attended a session!
-I can't wait to do more events like this!
+Thanks to everyone who helped put on the event, taught, or attended a session—I can't wait to do more events like this!